B2A file format description

 .b2a - Btoa Encoded File

 The B2A data files are related to StuffIt Deluxe.
-B2A file is a Btoa Encoded File.
+The B2A file is a Btoa Encoded File.
 Ascii85, also called Base85, is a form of binary-to-text encoding developed by Paul E. Rutter for the Btoa utility.

-- Btoa Encoded File related extensions:
+Btoa Encoded File related extensions:

 Can't open a .b2a file?

 When you double-click a file to open it, Windows examines the filename extension.
 If Windows recognizes the filename extension, it opens the file in the program that is associated with that filename extension.
-When Windows does not recognize a filename extension, you receive the following message:
+When Windows does not recognize an extension, you receive the following message:

-The .b2a file extension is often given incorrectly!
+The .b2a file extension is often given incorrectly

-According to the searches on our site, these misspellings were the most common in the past year:
+These misspellings were the most common in the past year:

-b2, ba, ba2, bea, bwa, bza, g2a, v2a
+b2, ba, ba2, bea, bqa, bwa, bza, g2a, v2a

 Is it possible that the filename extension is misspelled?

-- Scifer External Header Archive
+- ba Scifer External Header Archive

-- TI Voyage 200 Figure Data
+- v2a TI Voyage 200 Figure Data

-Windows XP/Vista, Windows 7/8, Windows 10, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, Mac OS X, iOS, Android
+Windows XP/Vista, Windows 7/8/10, Windows 11, CentOS, Debian GNU/Linux, Ubuntu Linux, FreeBSD, macOS, Mac OS X, iOS, Android

-If you find the information on this page useful, please feel free to link to this page.
+If you find the information on this .b2a page useful, please feel free to link to this page.